WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: WiC Datasets

 \subsection{WiC}

-The original WiC dataset \cite{pilehvar2019} consists of 7466 pairs of sentences from WordNet \cite{fellbaum98book}, VerbNet \cite{schuler2005}, and Wiktionary, divided into training, development, and test sets.
-Each word sense in the latter two resources was mapped to a WordNet sense via BabelNet \cite{navigli2010,navigli2012}.
-The authors report that 68\% of the initial instances were drawn from WordNet, but the source of each sentence is not indicated in the data.
-The instances were further filtered to remove fine-grained sense distinctions.
-The reported inter-annotator agreement was 80\% for the final pruned set, and only 57\% for the pruned-out instances, which is attributed to the lack of reference sense inventories.
+WiC was originally proposed as a dataset for the evaluation of contextualized embeddings, including neural language models \cite{pilehvar2019}.
+The original WiC dataset consists of pairs of sentences drawn mostly from WordNet, which were further filtered to remove fine-grained sense distinctions.
+The reported inter-annotator agreement was 80\% for the final pruned set, and only 57\% for the pruned-out instances.

 Since, regardless of the source, all instances were annotated automatically by checking the sense identity in WordNet, the WiC dataset cannot, {\em by construction}, contain any exceptions to the equivalence {\thesis}.
-Nevertheless, we conducted a partial check by attempting to match each sentence in the dataset to one of the example sentences in WordNet 3.0.
-The fraction of instances in which both sentences are identical to a WordNet example sentence, allowing us to identify both senses of the {\focusword}, was 0.479, 0.534, and 0.522, for the training, development and test sets, respectively.

-Based on these findings, we can implement the WiC-to-WSD reduction defined in Section~\ref{sec:theory} by checking whether both input sentences are among the WordNet usage examples for the {\focusword}.
-Combined with a random back-off, this approach would be expected to obtain the accuracy of $0.479 + 0.521 / 2 = 0.740$ on the training set, and 0.767 and 0.761 on the development and test sets, respectively.
-We note that this latter figure exceeds the current state-of-the-art of $0.721$ \cite{levine2020}, which also uses WordNet.
+Therefore, we do not use the original WiC dataset in our experiments.
+Nevertheless, it is possible to automatically identify both senses in about half the instances in the dataset by matching them to the sense usage example sentences in WordNet 3.0.
+It is interesting to note that combining such a WordNet lookup with a random back-off on the remaining instances results in correctly solving 76.1\% of the WiC instances in the test set, which exceeds the current state-of-the-art of $72.1$\% \cite{levine2020}.